Milliamps to Watts Converter

 Power (W)

-Watts (W) represent the rate of energy transfer or conversion.
-It indicates how much energy is used per unit of time.
+Watts (W) represent the rate of energy transfer or conversion, indicating how much energy is used per unit of time.

 Voltage (V)